 Speeches for English Language Learners

 One of my favorite speeches is the 'Name Speech'.
-I demonstrate by using a poster board with my full name and the meaning and origin of each name written on it.
-In addition to this information, I explain how and why I received each name and who gave it to me.
-I also mention famous people and notable novels, movies and songs with my name (Rebecca in the Bible and the book/movie Rebecca by Daphne du Maurier).
+Using a poster board with my full name, I explain the meaning, and origin of each name written on it.
+In addition to this information, I explain how and why I received each name, plus who gave it to me.
+At the end, I mention famous people and notable novels, movies and songs with my name (Rebecca in the Bible and the book/movie Rebecca by Daphne du Maurier).

 Another favorite speech is the 'Three Items Speech'.
 I model this speech using a paper lunch bag with three small items.
-First, I take out a small toy and talk about my family.
+First, I take out a small toy and talk about my children and grandchildren.
 Next, I show a golf ball and talk about how I like outdoor activities such as golf, hiking, camping, and canoeing.
 Lastly, I show a coin from another country and talk about how I like to visit other countries and try new foods.
-My students usually have very few possessions which they have brought to America, so each object is a representation of their topic.
+English Learners usually have very few possessions that they have brought to the U.S., so each object is a representation of their topic.
 Pictures, phones, or computers are not allowed as items.

-Again these types of speeches help to create connections among students.
-Those who love cooking begin to share recipes.
-Others talk about similar experiences.
+These types of speeches help to create connections among students.
+Those who love sports begin to talk about games.
+Others share recipes.
+Many talk about similar experiences.
 One class formed a soccer team because of this assignment.
-Having friends in a new country can never be underestimated.
-This provides friendship, support, and many opportunities for speaking English outside of class.
+Having friends in a new country can not be underestimated.
+Friends provide provide much needed support and most of all - opportunities for speaking English outside of class.

 I am constantly surprised by my adult ESL students.
 Some are bold while others are timid.
 When you least expect it, a student will become a comedian and cause the whole class to burst out in laugher.
 Another will be vulnerable and elicit empathy and compassion from their classmates.
 Students ask very perceptive questions and are actively engage as listeners.